Updates to Utah Laws Reduce Sentences for Certain Drug Crimes

 Unfortunately, the bill does not apply retroactively.
 Current inmates who were sentenced before October 1, when the bill took effect, will not be impacted by the revised sentencing law.

 While the reduced sentences are good news for defendants and offenders who were recently sentenced, the fact remains that a conviction will still result in incarceration, stiff fines, and the creation of a burdensome criminal record.
 If you’ve been charged with drug possession in Park City or elsewhere in the Salt Lake City area, you need an aggressive and experienced Salt Lake City criminal defense lawyer on your side.
-To start discussing your legal matter in a free and confidential consultation, call attorney Darwin Overson at (801) 758-2287 today.
+To start discussing your legal matter in a free and confidential consultation, call Salt Lake City drug crime attorney Darwin Overson at (801) 758-2287 today.